top of page

 "History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again.”

-The original Chapter started with 14 members it has grown to over 49 members, and the start of another Chapter in Greensboro NC with 14 Members.
+The original Chapter started with 14 members and membership has grown over the years, and the start of Chapters in Greensboro in 2006, Charlotte in 2008, Raleigh in 2010 and Wilmington in 2011.
 The Chapter is very much involved in our community and communities around the State of North Carolina.
-We have participated in many events (i.e. we have supported Christmas gift for the Boys and Girls club, donated over 31 Thanksgiving Food Basket per year to needed Families for Thanksgiving during the last 5 years, donated over 31 Christmas Food Basket and Christmas presents for the kids of the families we supported for Christmas, participate in the Fayetteville State University Parade, Veteran Day Parade, Oxford Parade, Roseboro Christmas Parade, Fayetteville NC MLK Parade, Dunn NC MLK Parade, 2003-2007, Monroe NC MLK Parade 2005,Greensboro NC MLK Parade 2007, Buffalo Soldiers Horse Calvary Annual Parade Greensboro NC 2006, Provide proctors for some of our Schools proctor program, The Chapter awards several scholarships to students for college, provided support for the displaced families of Hurricane Katrina with clothes, furniture, and supplies.
+We have participated in many events (i.e. we have supported Christmas gift for the Boys and Girls club, donate Thanksgiving Food Basket per year to Families for Thanksgiving, donate Christmas Food Basket and Christmas presents for the kids of the families we supported for Christmas, participate in the Fayetteville State University Parade, Veteran Day Parade, Oxford Parade, Roseboro Christmas Parade, Fayetteville NC MLK Parade, Dunn NC MLK Parade, Monroe NC MLK Parade, Greensboro NC MLK Parade, Buffalo Soldiers Horse Calvary Annual Parade Greensboro NC, Provide proctors for some of our Schools proctor program, The Chapter awards scholarships to students for college, provided support for the displaced families of Hurricane Katrina with clothes, furniture, and supplies.

 bottom of page